natcap/invest.users-guide/source/urban_cooling_model.rst

 * Energy_consumption (optional): A .csv (Comma Separated Value) table containing information on energy consumption for each building type, in kW/degC.
 The table must contain the following columns:
     * "Type": building type defined in the vector above
     * "Consumption": energy consumption per building type, in kW/degC
-    * RH (optional): Average Relative Humidity [%] during the period of interest, which is used to calculate the wet bulb globe temperature for the work productivity module.
+    * "RH" (optional): Average Relative Humidity [%] during the period of interest, which is used to calculate the wet bulb globe temperature for the work productivity module.
+    * "cost" (optional): The cost per kW of electricity for each building type.
+If this column is provided in the Energy Consumption table, the ``energy_sav`` field in the output vector ``buildings_with_stats.shp`` will be in monetary units rather than kW.

 Interpreting outputs
 ====================